How to Reduce Sampling Bias in Research

 Platform Factors

 Depending on where the researcher gathers data, there may be factors about the platform or website that introduce bias.
-For example, most online panels work hard to sign up a large number of potential participants.
+For example, most online panels work hard to sign up potential participants.
 Some participants within these panels complete more studies than others and become familiar with common research procedures.
-For some studies, participant experience or tenure might introduce a form of sample bias that researchers want to control.
+For some studies, participant experience or tenure might introduce a form of sample error that researchers want to control.

 Example: